Skip to main content

 He onely fayre, and what he fayre hath made,

-Next came the great Shakespeare the dramatist who wrote the sonnets mainly within the plays with a most beautiful flower like sensitivity and in polished Biblical English.There were other outstanding poets –like John Dryden(1631-1700,a poet laureate of his time) and John Milton(1608-1674) the great author of “Paradise Lost” with a deeply religious bent of mind and also an active Puritan political activist.
+(6)The great Shakespeare wrote the sonnets within his plays showing a most beautiful flower like sensitivity in style and in polished Biblical English.There were other outstanding poets like John Dryden(1631-1700,a poet laureate of his time) and John Milton(1608-1674) the great serious author of “Paradise Lost” with a deeply religious bent of mind and the mind of a Puritan political activist.

 CONCLUSION